GabeScott/standard-works-vault/General Conference/1980 April - The Coming Tests and Trials and Glory.md

 But what we can see causes us to rejoice and to tremble.
 We tremble because of the sorrows and wars and plagues that shall cover the earth.
 We weep for those in the true Church who are weak and wayward and worldly and who fall by the wayside as the caravan of the kingdom rolls forward.

-We rejoice because of the glory and honor that awaits those who come forth out of all this tribulation with clean hands and pure hearts (see Ps.
-24:4).
+We rejoice because of the glory and honor that awaits those who come forth out of all this tribulation with clean hands and pure hearts (see [[Psalms 24.4|Ps.
+24:4]]).

 Looking ahead, we see the gospel preached in all nations and to every people with success attending.